anon3173/KUnit/README.md

     ├── Instructions.txt                   # Intructions for using KUnit
     └── requirements.txt                   # Dependency and Python virutal environment information
-├── UserStudy_Tasks                        # Details of tasks provided to the participants ├── Analysis_of_Debugging_Time.pdf         # Contains detail analysis of debugging time
-├── Participants_Response.pdf              # Contains qualitative response from user study participants ├── RQ2_Results.xlsx                       # Contains results of comparing KUnit with DeepDiagnosis └── RQ2_UserStudy_Results.xlsx             # Contains results of comparing KUnit with DeepDiagnosis during user study
+├── UserStudy_Tasks                        # Details of tasks provided to the participants ├── Analysis_of_Debugging_Time.pdf         # Contains detailed analysis of debugging time with and without KUnit ├── Participants_Response.pdf              # Contains qualitative response from user study participants ├── RQ2_Results.xlsx                       # Contains results of comparing KUnit with DeepDiagnosis └── RQ2_UserStudy_Results.xlsx             # Contains results of comparing KUnit with DeepDiagnosis during user study